gatsbyjs/gatsby/docs/docs/conceptual/using-gatsby-image.md

 ### Better compression

 The new [WebP image](https://developers.google.com/speed/webp) standard reduces image size by 25-35% for modern browsers.
-It's possible to support this standard, but you also need to fall back for older browsers that don't support this, which without framework support adds additional complexity.
+Additionally, [AVIF Images](https://netflixtechblog.com/avif-for-next-generation-image-coding-b1d75675fe4) are also supported.
+AVIF is a brand new image format, which offers considerably better filesizes and quality than JPG and even WebP.
+It's possible to support these standards, but you also need to fall back for older browsers that don't support this, which without framework support adds additional complexity.

-Gatsby supports WebP out of the box as a setting on Gatsby Image.
+Gatsby supports WebP & AVIF out of the box as a setting on Gatsby Image.